Gergana Jouleva, AIP Executive Director

 Number of received requests

 The total number of requests received by the institutions has been decreasing.
-The tendency finds it explanation in the proactive publication on the web sites of the obliged bodies of specific categories of information, which should have been requested during the first years of the APIA implementation.
+The tendency finds its explanation in the proactive publication on the websites of the obliged bodies of specific categories of information, which should have been requested during the first years of the APIA implementation.
 On the other hand, the decrease in the number of the written requests and the e-requests that have been equaled to them is not so high.
 During the past two years, there is a tendency of increase in the number of electronic requests.

 How the access to public information requests are filed?